KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 export default observer(Product);
 ```

 Here, you have the Product component that displays all the products available in the store.
-The Product component is wrapped with a higher-order component(i.e observer) which automatically subscribes the component to an observable(in this case, `products`) so that this component only re-renders when there is a change in the `products` array.
+The Product component is wrapped with a higher-order component(i.e. observer) which automatically subscribes the component to an observable(in this case, `products`) so that this component only re-renders when there is a change in the `products` array.

 You also imported and rendered the Cart component defined above to give the user a visual representation of the items in the cart when the user adds or removes an item.